-- 1. Place the indicator in setup mode (display reads CONF/G) and remove all weight from the scale platform.
+- 1. Place the indicator in setup mode (display reads CONFIG) and remove all weight from the scale platform.
 If your test weights require hooks or chains, place the hooks or chains on the scale for zero calibration. - 2.
 Press ▷ until the display reads CALIBR (see Figure 4-1).
 Press ⊽ to go to zero calibration (WZERO). - 3.
 With WZERO displayed, press to calibrate zero.
-The indicator displays \CAL\ while calibration is in progress.
+The indicator displays CAL while calibration is in progress.
 When complete, the A/D count for the zero calibration is displayed.
-Press again to save the zero calibration value and go to the next prompt (WVAL). - 4.
-With WVAL displayed, place test weights on the scale and press to show the test weight value.
-Use the numeric keypad to enter the actual test weight, then press to save the value and go to span calibration (WSPAN). - 5.
-With WSPAN displayed, press $\bigcirc$ to calibrate span.
-The indicator displays $CAL^$ while calibration is in progress.
-When complete, the A/D count for the span calibration is displayed.
-Press $\bigcirc$ again to save the span calibration value and go to the next prompt (REZERO). - 6.
-The rezero function is used to remove a calibration offset when hooks or chains are used to hang the test weights.
+Press again to save the zero calibration value and go to the next prompt (WVAL).

+When editing numeric values, press \triangleleft or \triangleright to change the digit selected.
+Press \triangle or \bigtriangledown to increment or decrement the value of the selected digit.
+Press \bigcirc to save the value.